Brian1nONLY/War-Game/README.md

 # War-Game
 This is a War Game in python

-2 Players will start off with half the deck.
+2 Players will each start off with half the deck.

 They will each remove a card and compare who has the higher card.